Paul Niehans: Early life

-Fresh Cell Therapy
+Fresh cell therapy

-Niehans conducted in 1931, his first test of his "Niehan's Method", what would later be called fresh cell theory.
+Niehans conducted in 1931, his first test of his "Niehans' Method", what would later be called fresh cell theory.

 Fresh cell therapy is an alternative medicine where animal cells, primarily from sheep or bovine are extracted, dried or fresh, and are injected into the muscles of humans.
 Niehans promoted it as a cure for many diseases and ailments, everything from cancer, to anemia, diabetes, heart issues, homosexuality, impotence and sexual disfunction.
 He also advocated it as a form of breast enhancement.

 There is no evidence it is useful for any health problem.
 Fresh cell therapy is considered an unproven method of cancer treatment and quackery by medical experts.
 In a 1963 investigation by the American Cancer Society, they found "no evidence that treatment with the Fresh Cell Therapy or "CT" results in any objective benefit in the treatment".
 There have been several instances of severe adverse effects including death.

 In the United States and Switzerland, it is not legally available because of safety concerns and lack of proof of its effectiveness.
 The World Health Organization does not recognize its usefulness as a form of medical treatment.